LG 38WK95C-W UltraWide curved display

 As for the front, the screen itself, I have to admit, I didn't connect my MacBook Pro and just think, "wow!"
 In fact, I found it to be just a bit grainy in terms of what words look like.
 It's subtle.
 Not a dealbreaker for me (though it might be for some).
 When you're used to the super-high quality of a 5K iMac screen, or even the smooth, crisp display on a 13-inch Retina display with 2560 X 1600 resolution and 227 ppi, you're really downgrading in terms of resolution when you plug into the 38WK95C-W. This screen is definitely for people that need the wide display for workspace and not for people that want a Retina screen.
-Movies, photos, and video games still look stunning, but those extra pixels-per-inch really make a difference when you're looking at a lot of words all day, which is what I use it for.
+Movies, Apple TV+, photos, and the best Mac games still look stunning, but those extra pixels-per-inch really make a difference when you're looking at a lot of words all day, which is what I use it for.

 On more than one occasion, I had trouble connecting my MacBook Pro or iPad Pro (2018) to the 38WK95C-W. Using the included USB-C cable, you're supposed to be able to just plug it into your device and it mirrors the screen.
 Sometimes, that would happen.
 Other times, I'd connect my MacBook Pro or iPad Pro and the screen would be black.
 It would charge my device, but nothing appeared on the screen.
 The monitor would wake up for a moment, identify the USB-C port in use, and then trigger sleep mode because it wasn't reading the screen.